This section explains how to create and configure workflows within Axonius.

 - Suggestions are currently provided only for the node following the bottommost node in the Workflow.

-- The Axonius Workflow Node Recommendation engine currently supports the nodes listed below.
+- The Axonius Workflow Node Recommendation engine currently supports specific interactive actions and their response events.
 It is continuously being improved and will support more nodes in the future.

 - Simplifies Workflow building - You can quickly add relevant nodes.